cche/todo-txt.nvim/README.md

 ### Viewing and Adding tasks

-The :TodoList and :TodoDue will show a list of your todo items in a floating window, with the ability to mark them as complete, edit existing entries or add a priority.
+The `:TodoList` command shows all your todo items in a floating window, with the ability to mark them as complete, edit existing entries, or add a priority.
+The `:TodoDue` command shows only tasks with due dates (same as pressing 'd' in the todo list).
-The :TodoAdd command will open a floating window to create a new todo item.
-You can also add a todo item by pressing 'a' in the Todo or Due Tasks windows.
+The `:TodoAdd` command will open a floating window to create a new todo item.
+You can also add a todo item by pressing 'a' in the todo list window.

 When editing or adding a todo item, you can press `\<CR>` to save the changes.
 When you press `\<Esc>` you will be in normal mode where `\<CR>` will save and pressing `\<Esc>` will cancel.

 ### priorities

-To add a priority to a todo item, you can start the todo item with a capital letter and a colon, i.e. "A: new task".
+To add a priority when creating a todo item, you can start the todo item with a capital letter and a colon, i.e. "A: new task".

 If the item already exists, you can press 'p' when on the task to assign a priority.
 It has to be a capital letter between A-Z.